Statement of Material Accounting Policies

 ii.
 Foreign currency Transactions and Balances

-Transactions denominated in foreign currency are recorded at the exchange rates prevailing on the date of the transactions.
+Transactions denominated in foreign currency are recorded at the exchange rates prevailing on the last date of preceding month.
 Exchange differences arising on foreign exchange transactions settled during the year are recognised in the Statement of Profit and Loss for the year.

 Monetary assets and liabilities denominated in foreign currencies as at the balance sheet date are translated into Indian rupees at the closing exchange rates on that date.
-The resultant exchange differences are recognised in the Statement of Profit and Loss except that exchange differences pertaining to long term foreign currency monetary items outstanding as on the transition date that are related to acquisition of depreciable assets are adjusted in the carrying amount of the related Property, Plant and Equipment.
+The resultant exchange differences are recognised in the Statement of Profit and Loss except that exchange differences pertaining to long term foreign currency monetary items outstanding as on the transition date that are related to acquisition of depreciable assets are adjusted in the carrying amount of the related Property, Plant and Equipment and Right of Use assets.

 l) Financial Instruments: